 Smartphone or No Smartphone?

 In short, it’s a bad idea to rely on a smartphone for trading because the tools available for inferring market movements are limited.
-Users tend to also take more unnecessary risks by overtrading.
+Users also tend to take more unnecessary risks by over trading.

 So it’s best to view smartphones as an accompaniment to a full trading workstation featuring a laptop or computer.